wajeht/powerlifting.gg/src/web/views/pages/blog/how-to-write-markdown.md

 ---
-title: Post Two
+title: How to write Markdown
 date: 2023-04-02
 author: zombyard
-profile_picture: '/img/crowd.jpg'
 ---

 ## Text Styling